berty/www.berty.tech/bertytech/content/challenges/2-technical-challenges/index.md

 #### Constraints

-Making sure you are who you claim to be" is a fundamental cybersecurity challenge.
+Making sure "you are who you claim to be" is a fundamental cybersecurity challenge.
 In a centralized environment, there's an authority that can validate the identities, signatures, encryption keys and so on.
 In a distributed environment, we need to find ways to achieve trust between peers without a central authority.

 In a distributed system, we cannot ensure the message arrival order.
 This becomes a particular issue with an offline-first messenger, because messages that were sent off-grid might not be synced correctly when the device goes online again.
 This can cause problems, mainly when encrypting messages with Perfect Forward Secrecy algorithms that use rotating encryption keys.